The Butterfly

 Is carried lightly ‘way up high.”

 - Irony: Irony is a figure of speech in which words are used in such a way that their intended meaning is different from the actual meaning of the words.
-Pavel Friedmann has used situational irony in the last lines where he shows disappointment upon seeing the last butterfly such as;” That butterfly was the last one.”
+Pavel Friedmann used situational irony in the last lines where he shows disappointment upon seeing the last butterfly such as,” That butterfly was the last one.”

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
 The poem shows hopelessness and sadness as extended metaphors to show how the writer becomes sad when finding the butterfly.

 - Personification: Personification is to give human qualities to inanimate objects.
-The poet has personified sun in the poem such as;
+The poet has personified sun in the poem such as,

 “Perhaps if the sun’s tears would sing